ebi-uniprot/uniprot-manual/help/refprot_only_changes.md

 # FAQs
 ## How are bacterial strains being taken into account by the new reference proteome selection workflow?
-Proteomes from the categories “Reference”, “Redundant” and “Other” are analyzed in the new workflow.
+Proteomes from the categories “Reference”, “Redundant” (now obsolete) and “Other” are analyzed in the new workflow.
 All strains within these proteomes are considered, and from this pool of proteomes one or a few reference proteomes are selected.
 UniProt ensures that all species have at least one reference proteome, but it does not ensure that all strains have reference proteomes.

 ## How would having one reference proteome per species be applied to virus isolates?
 Viral reference proteomes are selected based on the International Committee on Taxonomy of Viruses ([ICTV](https://ictv.global/)) which publishes exemplar genomes (well-characterized virus isolates) for each virus species in its Virus Metadata Resource ([VMR](https://ictv.global/vmr)).
 There are additional non-ICTV-based reference proteomes that are promoted because these are considered biologically relevant as a result of additional UniProt curation considerations.

 ## How will entries removed by this change be identified in UniParc?
 UniProtKB accessions that are part of non-reference proteomes can still be searched within UniParc, where all entries will be kept.
 Searching in UniProtKB for accessions for removed entries will redirect you to the corresponding UniParc page and the history of this entry will still be available.
-Inside each UniParc entry you can add even more information by clicking the “Generate Annotations” button (this is based on [UniFIRE](https://gitlab.ebi.ac.uk/uniprot-public/unifire), a software that uses [UniRule](https://www.uniprot.org/help/unirule) and [ARBA](https://www.uniprot.org/help/arba) to predict annotations).
+Inside each UniParc entry additional annotations are added automatically (this is based on [UniFIRE](https://gitlab.ebi.ac.uk/uniprot-public/unifire), a software that uses [UniRule](https://www.uniprot.org/help/unirule) and [ARBA](https://www.uniprot.org/help/arba) to predict annotations).